 90-minute wild food strolls meet at The Omni Grove Park Inn.

 We can’t always announce where we’re going sooner than the night before because often, we don’t know.
 Like a snorkeling trip, we go where the conditions are best.
 If it threatens to rain, we may go someplace else.

 There is a reason hunter-gatherer societies are nomadic.
-When you choose to forage, it’s Mother Nature that sets the itinerary.
+When you shop outside the box, it’s Mother Nature that sets the itinerary.

 Foraging can be fun every month of the year.
 While our main season runs from March-October, we go out November-March as well.
 And while most mushrooms come out July to mid-October, April’s the time for morels.
 Usually the greatest variety of plants is in April and the greatest variety of mushrooms is in September, but there’s a mix of everything year-round.